-The testator must be aged 18 or over.
+- The testator must be aged 18 or over;

-The Will must be in writing and signed by the testator.
-The testator can direct someone to sign the Will on their behalf if they are unable to.
-However the testator must be present and direct the person to do so.
+- The will must be in writing and signed by the testator.
+The testator can direct someone to sign the will on their behalf if they are unable to.
+However the testator must be present and direct the person to do so;

-If it appears these requirements have been adhered to it raises the legal presumption that the Will has been validly executed, unless evidence to the contrary arises.
+If it appears these requirements have been complied with it raises the legal presumption that the will has been validly executed, unless evidence to the contrary arises.
 The presumption strengthens if the will has been drafted by a solicitor who has overseen its execution.